Skip to main content

 2. Check MCU Information: Find the Micro-Controller information under Mcu Information.

-Verification Key Points
+Verification Points

-Step 6: Add Toolboard MCUs
+Step 6: Add Tool Board MCU

-After successfully verifying the main MCU, you can add the toolboard:
+After the main MCU is successfully verified, you can add the tool board:

-1. Reconnect the Toolboard: Reconnect the toolboard's data cable to the host or mainboard.
+1. Reconnect the Tool Board: Reconnect the tool board's data cable to the host or mainboard.

-MCU Naming Explanation
+MCU Naming Note

 Configuration Format: